Los Angeles, CA (PRWEB) November 17, 2011

 Freeway and Getty Center Drive.
 The northbound lanes of the 110 Freeway from 111th Place and the 10 Freeway is on the list, of the study conducted by the Texas Transportation Institute.

-San Francisco is another city in Southern California that is included in the list of the top 40 spots in the study and targets Interstate 80 at the Bay Bridge as being the most congested roadway, says personal injury attorney Los Angeles Ehline.
+San Francisco is another city in Southern California that is included in the list of the top 40 spots in the study and targets Interstate 80 at the Bay Bridge as being the most congested roadway, says personal injury attorney Los Angeles, Mike Ehline.

 Ehline relates that this study, places 17 of the most congested roadways out of 40 in Los Angeles, California and attorney Michael P. Ehline, of Ehline Law Firm, PC knows that the congested roadways that have been rated the worst in the United States lead to serious collisions even though they might involve slower speeds.
 The stop and go can actually lead to more accidents than in a fluid, free flowing traffic situation.